 Foundation / Corporation

-Restore America’s Estuaries (RAE), U.S. Environmental Protection Agency’s (EPA’s) Southeast New England Program (SNEP)
+Restore America’s Estuaries (RAE) and U.S. Environmental Protection Agency

 Grants to Rhode Island and Massachusetts nonprofit organizations, government agencies, IHEs, and tribes for water management projects in eligible areas.
+A letter of intent must be submitted prior to applying.
 Funding is intended to support both large and small projects that address fresh or marine water quality degradation.
-The purpose of the program is to restore clean water and healthy coastal ecosystems in Southeast New England.
+The purpose of the program is to restore clean water, healthy coastal ecosystems, and sustainable communities in Southeast New England.

 In addition to the larger projects described above, RAE will consider smaller grants that advance local and peer-to-peer learning regarding the restoration of clean water and healthy coastal ecosystems.
-Examples of peer-to-peer learning projects include workshops or training series, major symposia, partnerrship development, etc. RAE is particularly interested in funding special projects that share knowledge and experience developed through SNEP programs and projects with stakeholders and practitioners throughout the SNEP region.
+Examples include workshops or training series, major symposia, partnership development, etc. RAE is particularly interested in funding special projects that share knowledge and experience developed through SNEP programs and projects with stakeholders and practitioners throughout the SNEP region.

 GrantWatch ID#: 160489